jeffdonthemic/df13-force-api/readme.md

 hset api:keys df13-force-api-key jeff
 ```

-Then pass the API Key in the header for each call:
+Then pass the API Key in the Authorization header for each call:

 ```
-Authorization=Token token="df13-force-api-key"
+Token="df13-force-api-key"
 ```